 NATIONAL PACK YOUR LUNCH DAY

-National Pack Your Lunch Day on March 10 encourages everyone across the country to take their lunch to work, school or where ever they’re spending the day.
+National Pack Your Lunch Day on March 10th encourages everyone across the country to take their lunch to work, school, or wherever they’re spending the day.
 It’s an opportunity to revitalize lunchtime with fresh and healthful meal choices.

 Packing your lunch has benefits you may not expect.
 One of the immediate benefits is savings.
 Many home-prepared lunches cost less than ordering off the take-out menu or eating out.
 Another benefit of making your own lunch is controlling portion sizes and ingredients.
 By adding fruits, vegetables, and whole grains to your lunches, they will be healthier, too.

 - Mickey Mouse was the first licensed character to appear on a lunchbox in 1935.

 - The 1950 Hopalong Cassidy lunchbox was the first lunchbox based on a television show.